ihrimon/full-stack-career-toolkit/JavaScript/readme.md

       Lexical Scope: Inner function can access outer function variables.
 - [ ] Hoisting
+      JavaScript moves variable and function declarations to the top of their scope before execution.

+      Function declarations → can be called before definition.

+      Function expressions & arrow functions → not hoisted.

+      var variables → hoisted and initialized with undefined.

+      let & const variables → hoisted but in Temporal Dead Zone (TDZ) until declaration.
 - [ ] Strict Mode

 ## 2. Intermediate JavaScript